SDPM-lab/Codeigniter4-Roadrunner/README.md

 ### Dealing with thrown errors

-If you encountered some variables or object content that needed to be confirmed in `-v -d` development mode, you can use the global function `dump()` to throw errors onto the terminal no matter where the program is.
+If you encountered some variables or object content that needed to be confirmed in `-d` development mode, you can use the global function `dump()` to throw errors onto the terminal no matter where the program is.

 ## Avaliable commands